fastai/fastai/docs/dev/test.md

     # explicit fully qualified function as a string
     this_tests('fastai.gen_doc.doctest.this_tests')

+    # special case for cases where a test doesn't test fastai API
+    this_tests('skip')

     # not a real function
     func = 'foo bar'
     try: this_tests(func)